 Duke Energy and county officials to test sirens around Robinson Nuclear Plant

-The 59 sirens within 10 miles of the Robinson Nuclear Plant will be sounded at least once during the test at full volume.
-Residents will hear an audible tone lasting for approximately three minutes.
+The 59 sirens within 10 miles of the Robinson Nuclear Plant will be sounded at least once during the test and may sound more than once.
+Residents will hear an audible tone lasting for approximately 30 seconds.
 No public action is required.

-The full volume test is performed annually, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.
+This test is performed quarterly, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.

 Hearing a siren does not mean to evacuate.
 In an emergency, sirens are sounded as a signal for residents to tune to a local radio or TV station that would carry an Emergency Alert System (EAS) message.
 County officials use these stations to provide information to the public.
 If sirens are heard and residents are unsure if it is a test or an emergency, they should tune to their local radio or TV station.
 The Emergency Alert System will not be activated during the siren tests.